Calling all beauty lovers – Here’s everything we know about Boots’s 70% off sale

-Boots 70% off sale 2022: Everything we know so far, from when it is to the best deals
+Boots 70% off sale 2022: When is it and what are the best deals to shop right now?

-There are already impressive discounts to be had on Fenty Beauty, Nars, No7 and more
+Get ready to snap up impressive discounts on big-name brands like Fenty Beauty, Nars, No7 and more

-Whether you have a well-stocked beauty bounty or not, the Boots January sale is the perfect opportunity to discover something new or stock up on your favourite formulas.
+If your beauty arsenal could do with restocking or you’re ready to switch up your make-up, skincare or haircare routine, now’s the perfect time to do so, as the annual Boots January sale is here.

-The retailer is already offering shoppers massive discounts of up to 50 per cent across a range of categories, including make-up, skincare, fragrance and more.
-But things are about to get even better.
+The high street retailer is already offering shoppers massive discounts of up to 50 per cent across a range of categories online but things are about to get even better.

-Every year, Boots concludes its sale by increasing its already massive discounts to up to 70 per cent off, making it a highly anticipated event that many shoppers mark in their diaries to ensure they don’t miss out.
+Every year, Boots concludes its usual sale by increasing its already impressive savings up to 70 per cent off, making it a highly anticipated event that many beauty lovers mark in their diaries to ensure they don’t miss out.

-In previous years, the further reductions have included some of our all-time favourite products from big-name brands – think Pixi, Fenty Beauty, Mac and Gucci.
+In previous years, the further reductions have included some of our all-time favourite products from big-name brands – think Pixi, Fenty Beauty, Mac and even Gucci.

 So, what can we expect this time around?
-From the sale’s start date to the discounts worth snapping up, here’s everything we know so far about the mammoth event.
+From the sale’s start date to the discounts you can snap up right now, here’s everything we know so far about the mammoth event.

 Read more: